ChenYangyao/hipp/docs/usage/tutorial/mpi/basic_usage/datatype.rst

 Matrix Transposition
 """""""""""""""""""""

-The following codes show how to transpose a maxtrix using MPI derived datatypes:
+The following codes show how to transpose a maxtrix using MPI derived datatypes.
+Users can find more details in Ch-14.5 of [DuZH-MPIv2001]_.

 :download:`mpi/dtype-matrix-transpose.cpp </../example/tutorial/mpi/dtype-matrix-transpose.cpp>`